EddieJ03/cse15l-lab-reports/lab-report-3-week-6.md

 # LAB REPORT 3

-In this lab report I will be showing how I successfulling streamlined my SSH configuration.
+In this lab report I will be showing how I successfully streamlined my SSH configuration.

 ## Editing the .ssh/config